 Secure exclusive rights over your invention with Patent Registration

-The permanent patent is an exclusive legal right of an inventor, giving him/her the legal authority to prohibit others from making or using a particular invention.
-This right vest in the patent for 20 years, after which the invention comes into the public domain so that the invention is open for others to use.
-The 20-year validity is set for motivating people into inventing more or making additions to their invention.
-The patent holder has the right to sue anyone who infringes the patent and decides on who to sell, assign, or license the said patent.
+The complete patent is an exclusive legal right of an inventor, giving him/her the legal authority to exclude others from making, using, selling, offering for selling or importing a particular invention.
+This right vests in the patent for 20 years, from the date of filing.
+The validity of 20 years is set to inspire people to create more or to add to their innovation.
+The holder of the patent is entitled to sue any person who violates the patent and chooses who to sell, grant or licence the patent.

 Benefits of Patent Registration

 The patent registration gives the patent owner the right to prohibit others without the permission to make, use, sell, offer or importing patented inventions to others for profit purposes.
 On the other hand, the patent owner may determine who can use it according to negotiated terms and thus hold rivals at a disadvantage.

 Sue the third party in case of infringement

 It gives the patent holder the legal right to file a case of infringement if anyone tries to exploit the patent without the owners’ permission.
 The patentee, his/her assignee, licensee, or agent has the right to institute a civil suit in a court not lower than District Court in a case of infringement.